camba1/nodenuxtjspostgresvaultdocker/README.md

 ### Bring application down

 Use ```docker-compose down``` in the same directory where you have the docker-compose file to bring the application down.

+## Running tests

+The nodejs application uses cucumber as the testing framework.
+To run the tests, just execute ```npm test``` All test are located in the ./nodeApp/features directory